richardantao/tutee/README.md

 # Tutee
 This branch holds all of Tutee's development files.
-This branch is for development and testing prior to integrating into the stagin branch.
+This branch is for development and testing prior to integrating into the staging branch.

 ## Application Structure